 3. Christianity and Other Religions

 Christianity represents a minority, with about 1% of the population identifying as Christian.
-In addition, there are new religions, such as Soka Gakkai (a branch of Buddhism) and groups inspired by Shinto-Buddhist beliefs.
+Additionally, there are new religions, such as Soka Gakkai (a branch of Buddhism) and groups inspired by Shinto-Buddhist beliefs.

 Japan vs. China – Religious Freedom

 Japan and China are often confused as similar countries, but they are completely different.
-Although China claims to have freedom of belief, things are very different from Japan; only 5 religions are officially recognized, and any others are illegal and prohibited.
+Although China claims to have freedom of belief, the situation is quite different from Japan, as only 5 religions are officially recognized and any others are illegal and prohibited.

-To understand more about how this religious persecution and lack of freedom affect believers in China, read our article about: Is there religious freedom in China?
+To understand more about how this religious persecution and lack of freedom affects believers in China, read our article on: Is There Religious Freedom in China?

 Restrictions and Challenges to Religious Freedom